IV Sedation: Ultimate Relaxation During Your Visit to the Dentist's Office

 IV sedation is a highly effective, highly controllable form of sedation used in dentistry treatments.
 Dr. Clark Damon at Texas Denture Clinic and Implant Center is able to administer IV sedation personally at our Dallas and Fort Worth offices, a unique offering that saves our patients time and money.
 This medication is excellent for sufferers of dental phobia or fear, or those patients undergoing a complicated or lengthy surgical treatment.

-Compared to oral sedation, IV sedation is more predictable and can be administered in a precise dosage that is appropriate for each patient's weight, age, size, and other health specifics.
+Compared to oral sedation and other options, IV sedation is more predictable and can be administered in a precise dosage that is appropriate for each patient's weight, age, size, and other health specifics.
 IV medication is administered directly to the bloodstream for fast, effective results.
 Dr. Damon carefully titrates the liquid medication, releasing the exact amount of medication needed to relax patients to the point of being unaware of their procedure, in a near-sleep state.

 Patients usually remember little or nothing about the procedures performed during their sedated state.
 Most patients feel as though they were asleep.
 This is partly because most people become deeply relaxed in response to IV sedation, but it’s also because loss of memory is a side effect during sedation (these effects do not continue after the IV ceases to be administered).
 Although patients may feel that they were unconscious during treatment, they are in fact still be able to respond to requests from our staff during the procedure.